 The Goldendale Observatory became famous with the February 26, 1979 total solar eclipse, as thousands of visitors and the news media descended on the town of Goldendale for the event.
 NBC-TV donated $500 (about $1900 today) to the Observatory for the privilege of providing live television broadcasts of the eclipse to the nation and world from the Observatory.
 The Astronomical League held their annual gathering of amateur astronomers in Goldendale specifically for the eclipse, and generously shared their telescopes with the public.
 The large amount of attention for the Observatory accompanying the 1979 eclipse put renewed pressure on the City of Goldendale and surrounding Klickitat County to finally adopt the lighting codes which were promised years earlier to protect the night sky for the 24½ inch telescope.

 From 2015 to 2019, the Observatory received telescope upgrades and a major renovation and expansion with public costs totaling almost $6 million.
-While the historic 24½ inch telescope and its dome structure remained largely intact, the rest of the facility was demolished to make way for a larger and more modern building with improved infrastructure, more seating and interpretive displays, new landscaping, and enlarged parking capacity.
+While the historic 24½ inch telescope and its dome structure remained largely intact but hidden behind a new facade, the rest of the facility was demolished to make way for a larger and more modern building with improved infrastructure, more seating and interpretive displays, new landscaping, and enlarged parking capacity.

 Thousands of people traveled to Goldendale to see the 1979 total solar eclipse, which made the Goldendale Observatory famous.
-Amateur Astronomers from the Astronomical League generously shared their telescopes with the public to view the partial phases of the eclipse.
+Amateur Astronomers attending the Astronomical League's Annual Meeting and hosted by the Observatory generously shared their telescopes with the public to view the partial phases of the eclipse.

-Goldendale Observatory Director Gary Fouts initiated the purchase of the Observatory by Washington State Parks.
-After leaving the Observatory he went on to become a professional astronomer and educator, and worked on the Hubble Space Telescope team.
+Third Goldendale Observatory Director Gary Fouts saw the completion of the transfer of operation of the Observatory to Washington State Parks.
+After leaving the Observatory he went on to become a full-time professional astronomer and educator, and worked on the Hubble Space Telescope team.

 |